PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 Type converter optional subsections
 -----------------------------------

-**custom** optional subsection is used to keep some helper information for the given type for using in snippets.
+**custom** optional subsection keeps help information on the given type for using in snippets.
 This section is exposed to the other sections of type converter, so it can be serve as a space for shareable information.

 Conversion logic may require usages of some functions or types which must be included from standard or third party libraries.